Cokie Roberts, longtime political journalist, dies at 75

 ABC broke into network programming to announce her death and pay tribute.

 Roberts was the daughter of Hale Boggs, a former House majority leader from Louisiana, and Lindy Boggs, who succeeded her husband in Congress.
-Roberts worked in radio and at CBS News and PBS before joining ABC News in 1988.
+Roberts worked in local news and CBS News before joining NPR to cover Congress in 1978.
+She joined ABC a decade later, not leaving NPR.

-She was a congressional reporter and analyst who co-anchored the Sunday political show “This Week” with Sam Donaldson from 1996 to 2002.
+She co-anchored the Sunday political show “This Week” with Sam Donaldson from 1996 to 2002.

+“Cokie Roberts was a trailblazer who forever transformed the role of women in the newsroom and in our history books,” House Speaker Nancy Pelosi said.
+“Over five decades of celebrated journalism, Cokie shone a powerful light on the unsung women who built our nation, but whose stories had long gone untold.”

+Former President Barack Obama said Roberts was a role model for women at a time the journalism profession was still dominated by men, and was a constant over 40 years of a shifting media landscape and changing world.

 Roberts, who was diagnosed with breast cancer in 2002, kept working nearly to the end.
 She appeared on “This Week” in August, drawing enough concern about her evident weight loss that she released a statement saying “I am doing fine” and was looking forward to covering next year’s election.